MAaJIi/light-currency-converter/README.markdown

 =============
 Author: Alicia Liu

-This jQuery plug-in provides a stylized input field for creatin
+This jQuery plug-in provides a stylized input field for creating